anuroop03/KiCAD-Librarries/README.md

 # KiCAD-Symbols
-A collection of Symbols for Kicad.
+A collection of Symbols for Kicad and footprints.